-Admission to OysterFest is free for CBMM members and children five years and under, otherwise it’s $15 for adults, $12 for seniors, and $6 for children between the ages of six and 17.
+Admission to OysterFest is free for CBMM members and children ages five and under; otherwise it’s $15 for adults, $12 for seniors, and $6 for children between the ages of six and 17.
 Food and boat rides are an additional cost.
-For more information, visit www.cbmm.org/oysterfest or call 410-745-2916.
+For safety reasons, festival-goer’s dogs need to be kept home during museum festivals, as leashed dogs are now only permitted on campus during regular operating hours.
+For more information about OysterFest, visit www.cbmm.org/oysterfest or call 410-745-2916.

 OysterFest Press Releases